Franklin S. Gilmore, Mayor 1890-1891

-Heaton and his wife, Betty, had two children, Nancy and Robert, and resided for many years at 6338 South Acoma Street.
+Heaton and his wife, Betty, had two children, Nancy and Robert.
 Betty Heaton served on the City's Fine Arts Board for a number of years and was instrumental in acquiring art for the City's permanent collection.

 John Kinghorn, Mayor 1965-1969

 "Extra, extra, Mayor of Littleton resigns."
 Mayor John Kinghorn resigned his office in August of 1969, stating that he was frustrated by the events of the previous six years.
 In particular, he was frustrated by conflicts with the local newspaper about his attempt to bring the Gates Rubber Company to Littleton.

 Kinghorn, who was born in 1927 and came to Littleton from New York, worked as comptroller of the Centennial Race Track west of South Santa Fe Drive and also as an accountant with the firm of Wilson and Kinghorn.